Tips on Identifying Spam

 - Unsubscribe from unwanted email distribution lists

-Go toto learn more about staying safe in a digital world.
+Go to TELUS Wise to learn more about staying safe in a digital world.